mcgillij/amdfan/README.md

 Usage: amdfan.py [OPTIONS]

 Options:
-  --daemon   Run as daemon applying the fan curve --monitor  Run as a monitor showing temp and fan speed --manual   Manually set the fan speed value of a card --help     Show this message and exit.
+  --daemon         Run as daemon applying the fan curve --monitor        Run as a monitor showing temp and fan speed --manual         Manually set the fan speed value of a card --configuration  Prints out the default configuration for you to use --service        Prints out the amdfan.service file to use with systemd --help           Show this message and exit.
 ```

 ## Daemon